-By Robin from Dansville, NY
+By robin cleveland from Dansville, NY

 Be sure to paint only the outside, not the inside or the rim as most paints for glass are toxic.
 One brand is called Gallery Glass by Plaid.
 I agree with dedeswrkshop that an everyday design would probably get more use.
 You could always add a Xmas theme wine charm to each instead.